August 14

 - The Reds purchase Darrell Johnson from the Phils.

-- In a 9-2 defeat to the Cubs' Dick Ellsworth, the Phillies drop their seventeenth consecutive game and for the eleventh straight time the opposing pitcher throws a complete game against the team.
+- In a 9 - 2 defeat to the Cubs' Dick Ellsworth, the Phillies drop their 17th consecutive game and for the 11th straight time the opposing pitcher throws a complete game against the team.

 - 1964 - Bo Belinsky is suspended by the Angels after attacking sportswriter Braven Dyer.
-Four days later Belinsky is assigned to Hawaii (Pacific Coast League), then suspended for the season when he refuses to report.
+Four days later Belinsky will be assigned to Hawaii (Pacific Coast League), then suspended for the season when he refuses to report.

 - 1966:

-- Art Shamsky hits his 4th consecutive home run, tying the ML record, but the Reds lose again to the Pirates 4 - 2.
-Shamsky had not played the day before, and did not come in today until the 7th inning when his 2-run homer puts the Reds up, 2 - 1.
-The homer streak will end a day later in Los Angeles, when he delivers a pinch single against Bob Miller.
+- Art Shamsky hits his fourth consecutive home run, tying the major league record, but the Reds lose again to the Pirates, 4 - 2.
+Shamsky had not played the day before, and did not come in today until the 7th inning when his two-run homer puts the Reds up, 2 - 1.
+The homer streak will end tomorrow in Los Angeles, when he delivers a pinch single against Bob Miller.

 - 1967: